 How bad is it?

 There are several factors that give SARS-CoV-2 greater potential for widespread infection.
 First, it’s a very new disease that only appears to have jumped to humans in the past few months.
 This means that the whole global population is likely vulnerable, since no one would have the benefit of previous exposure.
 Second, the relatively low rates of severe illness mean that fewer infected individuals will independently seek medical attention.
 Many infected people will continue with life as usual, spreading respiratory droplets to everyone they come in contact with.
+Finally, the period of contagion seems to be exceptionally long, with some estimates as long as 29 days.

 What are scientists and health care workers doing about it?

 On January 31, a group of 94 journals signed an open-access pledge for all research related to SARS-CoV-2.
 The pledge also states that all relevant research will be made available on preprint sites and shared with the WHO.
 The executive editor of NEJM stated on February 13 that they were receiving up to 20 submissions a day related to SARS-CoV-2.
+WHO maintains a public database of the latest research that is available here.

 At this time, there are no drugs approved for use against SARS-CoV-2, but several trials are underway.
 A team based at Emory University announced plans to test a molecule previously shown to inhibit two other coronaviruses against SARS-CoV-2.
 Another team used Remdesivir, an adenine analog, in the first successful treatment of SARS-CoV-2 in the United States.
 A team in Singapore is using serum from recovered patients to treat patients in the early stages of the illness, and a patient in Thailand was successfully treated using a combination of HIV and flu drugs.
 The National Institute of Health has previously stated in a report that they believed a vaccine against SARS-CoV-2 could be available for early human testing within three months.
+A summary of vaccines currently in development is available here.

 Promega is prepared to support scientists in their work towards understanding SARS-CoV-2 and developing drugs to treat the infection.
 Click here for more information.